 Applies to dextromethorphan: oral capsule, oral capsule liquid filled, oral elixir, oral liquid, oral lozenge/troche, oral solution, oral suspension, oral suspension extended release, oral syrup, oral tablet

-Along with its needed effects, dextromethorphan (the active ingredient contained in PediaCare Children's Long-Acting Cough) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, dextromethorphan (the active ingredient contained in PediaCare Children's Long-Acting Cough) may cause unwanted side effects that require medical attention.

-Check with your doctor as soon as possible if any of the following side effects occur while taking dextromethorphan:Symptoms of overdose
+If any of the following side effects occur while taking dextromethorphan, check with your doctor or nurse as soon as possible:Symptoms of overdose

 - Blurred vision